 }

-And here are the results of running the benchmark on my machine:
+These are the results from running this benchmark on my machine with Go v1.19: